1Polina/Reports/README.md

 1) Creating symmetric and asymmetric encryption;
 2) Working with Metasploit;
 3) Creating a Telegram bot;
-4) 4) Data analysis in ElasticSearch;
+4) Data analysis in ElasticSearch;
-5) Configuring circuits in Cisco Packet Tracer
+5) Configuring circuits in Cisco Packet Tracer;

 -----------------------------------------------------------------------------------------------------------------------------------